paluh/purescript-undefined-is-not-a-problem/README.md

 ```

 But of course this signature would change if you start using other fields of `opts` in the body of the function :-)
+-->

-Additional downside of `Poly.Coerce` is that you are not able to provide more instances for it.
+Another downside of the `Poly.Coerce` class is that you are not able to provide more instances for it.
 When builtin `Poly.Coerce` instances are not able to match a type like `a` with `Int` they are "pushing" the polymorphic type to the "result" type so the compiler can decide if the given type can be "unified" (so coercible too ;-).
 Because we are closing here an instance chain with this polymorphic case there is no way for you to provide additional instances.

 ### Debugging